EasyPost Pro Tips: Commercial Pricing, Volume Discounts, Returns and More

 Our first few tips save you money with volume discounts.
 If you're on track to ship more than 5,000 packages this year, get in touch and we'll make sure you're getting the volume discounts you're eligible for.

 Volume Discount Tips

 Our first tip relates to Commercial Plus Pricing (CPP) for First Class.
 CPP is a bulk discount program the Postal Service offers to customers sending more than 5,000 First Class packages per year.
-There are additional CPP discounts for most USPS services listed on our new USPS Commercial Plus page.
+There are additional CPP discounts for most USPS services listed on our USPS Rate Chart page.

 Even if you don't qualify for Commercial Plus Pricing, you're still eligible for Commercial Base Pricing (CBP), the standard pricing for online retail.
 Simply by buying such postage online you'll save between 5-63% of what you'd pay retail at the Post Office.
 Learn more at our Pro Tips page on USPS volume discounts.